edvisor-io/web-client-e2e/README.md

 ## Skipping tests

+Reminder: Search for keyword 'SPECIAL' for tests that may need `.skips` added or removed.

 ### These tests should be unskipped:

 Tests that can be run only one time per database reset should be unskipped in `master` branch.